European bill would make it mandatory to identify all bitcoin transactions. The European Commission also wants to ban anonymous crypto wallets.

 “Currently, only certain categories of crypto-asset service providers are included in the scope of EU AML/ KYC rules.
 The proposed reform will extend these rules to the entire cryptocurrency sector, obliging all service providers to conduct due diligence on their customers,”

-In this regard, he specified that the rule consists of a strategy to fight against money laundering (AML) and, for this purpose, it relies on the actors "who are the guardians of our financial system and must apply AML rules to protect it from illegal funds."
-In cryptocurrencies, these are the VASPs, including financial entities that provide virtual asset services.
-"But this requirement does not apply to non-hosted wallets owned by users," the spokesperson added.
+He specified that the rule consists of a strategy to fight against money laundering (AML).
+For this purpose, it relies on the actors “who are the guardians of our financial system and must apply AML rules to protect it from illegal funds.”
+These are the VASPs in cryptocurrencies, including financial entities that provide virtual asset services.
+“But this requirement does not apply to non-hosted wallets owned by users,” the spokesperson added.

-When using non-custodial wallets, there is no third party storing the private key.
-Instead, it is the user who must store and is responsible for their private key.
+When using non-custodial wallets, no third party stores the private key.
+Instead, the user must store and is responsible for their private key.
 Custody wallets, on the other hand, are offered by most commercial platforms.
 The website holds the private key.

-The new requirements on the cryptocurrency sector are part of the European Commission's four legislative proposals, the statement said.
-All of the proposals aim to improve the tracing of suspicious transactions and stop previously flagged criminal activities.
+The statement said the new requirements on the cryptocurrency sector are part of the European Commission’s four legislative proposals.
+The proposals aim to improve the tracing of suspicious transactions and stop previously flagged criminal activities.

 However, it could still take up to two years before these regulatory proposals become law; we’ll have to wait for a conclusion from the European Parliament.